 Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies in internal control over compliance.
 Given these limitations, during our audit we did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses, as defined above.
-However, material weaknesses or significant deficiencies in internal control over compliance that we consider to be material control over compliance may exist that have not been identified.
+However, material weaknesses or significant deficiencies in internal control over compliance may exist that have not been identified.